Chief (train): Competing trains

-In summer 1926 the fastest schedules between Chicago and San Francisco/Los Angeles were 68 hours.
-That November four extra-fare ($10) all-Pullman trains started running on 63-hour schedules: the Chief, the Los Angeles Limited via Salt Lake, the Golden State Limited via El Paso, and the Overland Limited to San Francisco.
-In 1928 the four eastward trains dropped to 61 hours 15 minutes to improve connections at Chicago.
-In June 1929 the Chief and Overland Limited schedules dropped to 58 hours each way, leaving Chicago at 11:15 AM/11:50 AM and Los Angeles/San Francisco at 9:45 PM/9:40 PM.
+In summer 1926, the fastest schedules between Chicago and San Francisco/Los Angeles were 68 hours.
+That November, four extra-fare ($10) all-Pullman trains started running on 63-hour schedules: the Chief, the Los Angeles Limited via Salt Lake, the Golden State Limited via El Paso, and the Overland Limited to San Francisco.
+In 1928, the four eastward trains dropped to 61 hours 15 minutes to improve connections at Chicago.
+In June 1929, the Chief and Overland Limited schedules dropped to 58 hours each way, leaving Chicago at 11 to 11:50 AM and Los Angeles/San Francisco at 9:45 PM/9:40 PM.
 The standard-fare schedule then became 63 hours westward and 61 1/4 hours eastward on seven routes from Chicago to the Coast (trains to Seattle now matching the standard-fare California trains).
 The Los Angeles Limited and Golden State Limited retained their 1928 schedules and so dropped their extra fares.

 In 1931 the Overland Limited dropped its extra fare and combined with the 63-hour train on its route; the Chief was the only extra fare trans-continental train thereafter, until the streamliners.
 In February 1936 it was scheduled at 53 hours 45 minutes to Los Angeles, compared to 61 hours for the Los Angeles Limited, Golden State Limited and California Limited.

 In May 1936 Union Pacific Railroad opened high speed Chicago - Los Angeles service with its City of Los Angeles Diesel streamliner.
 In December 1937 the original City of Los Angeles train was replaced by a full-sized 14 car train.
 The schedule was doubled to 10 times monthly in July 1938.

 In 1954, for a continuous East Coast to Los Angeles trip (and the reverse), on the New York Central, Pennsylvania Railroad or Baltimore and Ohio trains, this opportunity was shifted from the Chief to the Santa Fe's Super Chief.